Codex

 Unlike the ChatGPT integration, Codex here is a launch flow from One Horizon:

-- You open a task or initiative in One Horizon
+- Open a task or initiative in One Horizon.

-- One Horizon opens Codex with a structured prompt that includes your task context
+- One Horizon opens Codex with a structured prompt that includes task context.

 Setup in One Horizon

-- Open any task and use Send to app in the task details panel
+- Open a task and use Send to… in the task details panel.

 What gets sent to Codex